Adansonia-Consulting

 Threatened plant species of not yet surveyed coastal forest patches in Handeni District, Tanzania

-• Increased awareness of the local communities of the biodiversity values of these forest patches.
+• Increased awareness of the local communities for the biodiversity and livelihood values of these forest patches

 Ethno-ecological study on the woody plants of Rwanda

 Long-term studies about the botany, ecology and usages of all woody plants of Rwanda, including trees, shrubs and lianas, resulted in the publication, entitled Les plantes ligneuses du Rwanda.
 Flore, écologie et usages (Bloesch et al. 2009).
 In total, 888 species, including subspecies and varieties, belonging to 98 families and 377 genera are described.
 Over 540 woody plants are illustrated what significantly increases the practical use of the book.
 The identification of each species is facilitated by botanical identification keys.
 A coloured vegetation map of the country shows the distribution range of all species.
 All technical terms are defined in exhaustive glossaries.
-This book primarily addresses actors involved in the rural development looking for various information about the botany, ecology and usages of woody plants but also all people having an interest in the woody flora of Rwanda.
-The authors hope that this detailed and practical book on woody plants will further an integrated and participatory management of the rich forest resources of Rwanda and contribute to maintain its
+This book not only addresses actors involved in rural development and/or conservation looking for detailed information about the botany, ecology and use of woody plants but also any person interested in the woody flora of Rwanda.
+The authors hope that this reference work will contribute to a participatory and sustainable management of Rwanda's rich forest resources.

 Publication: